exoscale/exoscale-sdk-java/sdk/docs/ExoscaleApi.md

 > Operation enableTpm(id)

-[Beta] Enable tpm for the instance.
+Enable tpm for the instance.